Nadia Chaudhri

 Nadia Chaudhri (January 25, 1978 – October 5, 2021) was a Pakistani-Canadian psychologist.
 She was a professor of psychology at Concordia University where she researched drug and alcohol abuse.

 Early life and education

 Nadia Chaudhri was born on January 25, 1978, in Karachi, to Abdul Shakoor and Susan Mary Chaudhri.
 She was raised in Karachi.
-Since her mother was raised in England, she grew up around Western influence and father who allowed her to pursue higher education overseas.
+Since her mother was raised in England, she grew up around Western influence and her father who allowed her to pursue higher education overseas.
 She moved to the United States at the age of 17 and attended Franklin & Marshall College for her bachelor's degree in biological foundations of behavior with a concentration in neuroscience studies.
 She graduated in 1999 with a 3.9 grade point average and the Williamson Medal as F&M's top senior.
 Chaudhri then received a Howard Hughes Medical Institute fellowship to complete her doctoral degree at the University of Pittsburgh.
 Her thesis was titled "Complex interactions between nicotine and nonpharmacological stimuli reveal a novel role for nicotine in reinforcement".